Whitsunday Islands Travel Guide

 Tipping

-Most service providers in Sydney don't expect a tip, so travellers shouldn't feel pressured into giving one.
-A tip of 10 percent is standard in restaurants, however, and passengers usually round up to the nearest dollar or more in taxis.
+Most service providers in Australia don't expect a tip, so travellers shouldn't feel pressured to give one.
+However, a tip of around 10 percent is common in restaurants for good service, and taxi passengers usually round up the fare to the nearest dollar or more.

 Health